- 19 Nov 2009

 Management and the Financial Crisis (We Have Met the Enemy and He is Us …)

-Executive Summary — We have spent the past year mired in a global financial crisis that few saw coming and that will plague us for years to come.
+Overview — We have spent the past year mired in a global financial crisis that few saw coming and that will plague us for years to come.
 Such crises are gut-wrenching.
 Collectively and individually, we search for causes and solutions.
 Too often, we look for quick fixes that do long‐term damage, or we put the equivalent of duct tape on obvious problems, missing the true root causes.
 HBS professor William A. Sahlman argues that the macroeconomic problems were the result of terrible microeconomic decisions.
 The root cause of bad decision‐making resides in the nexus of culture, incentives, control and measurement, accounting, and human capital.
 We now have a unique opportunity to force a review of all the players in the financial system, from individual consumers to politicians and regulators to management teams at financial services firms.
 Key concepts include:

 - Management needs a new kind of comprehensive analysis monitor.
 The new entity would take an objective, hard‐nosed look at major financial services firms on a holistic basis.